daniel-hauser/moneyman/README.md

 1. Clone this repo
 2. Run `npm install`
+3. Run `npm run build`
-3. Add your env variables (you can add them in a `.env` file in the project's root directory)
+4. Add your env variables (you can add them in a `.env` file in the project's root directory)
-4. Run `npm run start`
+5. Run `npm run start`

 #### From docker